Beacon of Hope Crisis Center

 Economic Sustainability Program

-Beacon of Hope has instituted an Economic Sustainability Program which focuses on Life Skills and Employment Assistance.
+Beacon of Hope has established an Economic Sustainability Program which focuses on Life Skills and Employment Assistance.
 We offer instruction with computers, typing, resume writing, dressing for success, mock interviews, financial budgeting and assistance with job placement.
 We assist survivors of domestic violence and sexual assault with moving from short-term safety to long-term security.
 Providing them with the knowledge and skills to achieve economic self-sufficiency.

 People smiling enjoying coffee